mongodb/specifications/source/causal-consistency/causal-consistency.rst

         ok : 1 or 0,
         ... // the rest of the command reply operationTime : <BsonTimestamp>
-        $clusterTime : <BsonDocument> // only exists in sharded cluster }
+        $clusterTime : <BsonDocument> // only in deployments that support cluster times }

 The ``operationTime`` MUST be stored in the ``ClientSession`` to later be passed as the